 What does it mean?

-Relying upon analog radio systems means that users could only make phone calls but not send or receive text messages.
+Relying on analog radio systems means that users could only make phone calls.
+But they can not send or receive text messages.

 - Has limited the number of users communicating wirelessly at a time.

 - Showed severe sensitivity to other radio devices nearby.

 - Could potentially be hacked because of the lack of encryption.

 - Was of poor coverage and low sound quality.